kgfu02/transformer_weather/README.md

 Performance:
 Models were given 24 inputs spaced over a 24hr period and predicted one timestep into the future.
 Baseline model (outputs most recent input as prediction) has a .089 average difference between target and predicted value.
-Transformer model has a average difference between target and predicted value.
+Transformer model has a .0596 average difference between target and predicted value for test dataset.